EnasRagab22/Enterprise-AI-Assistant-_Tips-Hindawi-Company/README.md

 2. **Configure Kaggle Settings:**
    - Enable **GPU** (Settings → Accelerator → GPU T4 x2)
    - Enable **Internet** (Settings → Internet → On)
-   - Add your documents as a Kaggle dataset
+   - Upload your documents as a Kaggle dataset

 3. **Run the Notebook:**
    - Execute all cells sequentially